11 Best Hiking Trails in Palos Verdes: 2026 Guide

 • Dogs: No

-Be ready for terrific views AND a LOT of rocks.
-You might want to wear boots to protect your ankles and feet from the loose rocks.
+Be ready for terrific views AND a lot of rocks.
+Boots will protect your ankles on the loose terrain.
 Hiking poles will help you keep your balance.
+Worth every careful step.

 Things To Know